lmarti/machine-learning/README.md

 *Note:* Require Python 3.x.
 See `requirements.txt` for a full list of requirements.

-## Third -party images and materials usage note
+## Third-party images and materials usage note

 I have tried to acknowledge the corresponding author whenever I am using third-party materials.
 If you find any misattributions do not hesitate to contact me.